Romantic Valentine destinations for wine lovers in France

 In 1885, just four properties were classified as Premier Cru – Chateau Lafite, Chateau Margaux, Chateau Latour, and Chateau Haut-Brion.
-The last estate was an anomaly; Haut-Brion is located south of the city of Bordeaux in the Graves region and therefore was technically outside of the classification’s remit.
+The last estate was an anomaly; Haut-Brion is located south of Bordeaux in the Graves region and, therefore, was technically outside the classification’s remit.
 However, the brokers argued that no respectable hierarchy could omit this iconic winery, which had already cemented a formidable reputation across Europe and was fetching impressive prices for its wines.
-So Haut-Brion was included and to this day remains the only 1855 classification chateau situated outside of the Medoc.
+So Haut-Brion was included and, to this day, remains the only 1855 classification chateau situated outside of the Medoc.

 But even after more than 160 years, the 1855 Bordeaux classification is utterly intransigent and impervious to calls for change, amendments, and promotions/demotions.
-There has been one notable exception – the promotion of Chateau Mouton-Rothschild from Second Growth to Premier Cru.
-The effort required to achieve this change was monumental; the late owner Baron Philippe de Rothschild, spent an inordinate amount of time and money convincing the authorities that Mouton was making Premier Cru grade wine.
-The baron achieved what no other estate had managed in 1973, when the minister of agriculture, Jacques Chirac, finally agreed to elevate Mouton to the ranks of First Growth.
-The baron’s triumphant response can be quoted by every Bordeaux aficionado on the planet: “Premier je suis.
-Second je fus.
+One notable exception has been the promotion of Chateau Mouton-Rothschild from Second Growth to Premier Cru.
+The effort required to achieve this change was monumental; the late owner Baron Philippe de Rothschild spent an inordinate amount of time and money convincing the authorities that Mouton was making Premier Cru-grade wine.
+The baron achieved what no other estate had managed in 1973 when the minister of agriculture, Jacques Chirac, finally agreed to elevate Mouton to the ranks of First Growth.
+Every Bordeaux aficionado can quote the baron’s triumphant response: “Premier je suis—second, je fus.
 Mouton ne change.”

 Moreover, St-Emilion has provided a painful reminder of the downsides of democratizing an official wine ranking, particularly when the stakes are this high.
 Their four-tier ranking, being of much more recent devising, is required to be updated every decade.
 The obligation is taken very seriously, and chateaux are both promoted and demoted.
 Unfortunately, the promotion of certain properties during the last revision ignited massive controversy – the expensive and damaging court cases and recriminations continue to haunt the region.

 Nevertheless, in a digitalized and democratized world, it is also arguable that the importance of the 1855 Bordeaux ranking has diminished.
-Modern consumers source their opinions from a wide variety of sources, not least their peers.
+Modern consumers source their opinions from various sources, not least their peers.
 The new generation of Bordeaux collectors and sybarites may find a social media fuss – or a friend’s rave review – far more important than an anachronistic ranking devised in the 19th century.
-The First-Growths will always be deserving of the highest adulation in the eyes of many critics.
+The First-Growths will always deserve the highest adulation in the eyes of many critics.
 Still, younger consumers will probably look beyond the classification when making their final judgment.